stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

 `Data.Maybe.IsJust`, `Data.Either.IsLeft`, `Data.Either.IsRight`,
 and `Data.Nat.IsSucc`.

+## More Predicates

+The predicates we saw so far restricted the values of a single type, but it is also possible to define predicates describing contracts between several values.

 ## The Truth about Interfaces

 Well, here it finally is: The truth about interfaces.
 Internally,